PerimeterInstitute/SymmetryDocs/README.md

 ### Remote Desktop / Mathematica / Matlab

-[In order to run graphical desktop applications on the Symmetry head nodes, we have a VNC server set up, described here.](vnc)
+[In order to run graphical desktop applications on the Symmetry head nodes, we have a Guacamole server set up, described here.](guacamole)

 ### Running jobs